The 411 on Home Warranties

 What is a home warranty?

-A home warranty is not to be mistaken for an insurance policy.
+A home warranty is not to be mistaken for a Money Expert insurance policy.
 An insurance policy covers things like theft or damage to your home from natural disasters.
+For example, by having a roofing insurance policy, you can easily file Damaged Roof Insurance Claims whenever your roofing gets damaged by natural disasters.

 A warranty is a service contract with a company that agrees to fix, and possibly replace, specific things in your home.
 The contract won’t address structural disasters, like a cracked foundation.
-But it could cover your plumbing or a heating system.
+And for this type of problem, you will need a cracked foundation repair specialist for professional foundation repair services.
+However, the warranty could cover your plumbing or a heating system.
 For an additional fee, major appliances can be covered, like a washer and dryer, an AC unit or even a fancy whirlpool tub.
 If you have a pool or an independent septic system, you can pay extra to have those covered as well.

 The homeowner pays an annual fee, from around $350 to $500 a year, although possibly more.
 In addition, there will be a service fee for each repair call, likely around $50-$75 a visit.
 Even if a house includes a year’s warranty with the sale, the new homeowner will have to pay any service fees.